Discovering Hidden Treasures while Gem Mining in the High Country

 Itching to show off your new High Country treasures?
 Most gem mines are one-stop shops, offering a full range of services once your baubles have been discovered.
 Experts will reveal the types of stones you’ve found, and many times you can get your gems cut and made into jewelry by experienced gem cutters.
 Some gem mines even sell rare gems and stones that have already been set.

-If you still haven’t had your fill of North Carolina’s sparklers, Spruce Pine, a town less than an hour south of the High Country, is particularly famous for its gem mining.
-If you happen to be visiting toward the beginning of August, make the trip to Spruce Pine, where they host the annual North Carolina Mineral and Gem Festival.
-This highly recommended event allows people of all ages to learn more about gems and the long history of gem mining in the area as they hear from dealers from around the world.
+If you happen to be visiting in late summer, make the trip to Spruce Pine, where they host the annual Grassy Creek Gem and Mineral Show.
+At the event, people of all ages learn more about gems and the long history of gem mining in the area as they hear from dealers from around the world.